shedcollective/skeleton-app/README.md

 	nails install

-**Note:** In the future, now that you have the Nails command line utility, you can start a new Nails app simply by creating an empty directory and then issuing `nails new`.
+**Note:** In the future, now that you have the Nails command line utility, you can start a new Nails app simply by creating an empty directory and then issuing `nails new` in that directory.